 Starting with V3.7, the model allows different numbers of vertical levels on different domains.
 Usually, this is to include more levels on the inner domains.

 This is a new feature and needs to be handled cautiously.

 Restrictions:

-Only RRTM and RRTMG radiation schemes are available Real data cases only Static nest locations only
+- Only RRTM radiation scheme is available

+- Real data cases only

+- Static nest locations only